Raynos/gens/README.md

 Experimental usage of generators for continuables

-`run` takes a generator and returns a continuable.
+`async` takes a generator and returns a continuable.
 It's expected that
     the values you yield are continuables themself.

 ## Example